-One of the biggest changes came because of our week at Americade, where both Mary and I feel in love with the Suzuki V-Stroms.
+One of the biggest changes came because of our week at Americade, where both Mary and I fell in love with the Suzuki V-Strom.
 And ended up buying 2 used ones, which replaced our beloved Kawasaki Nomad and Yamaha V-Star.
 But we couldn’t be happier.
 One of the reasons for the change is why we are so excited for the 2017 season.

 June 8th, 2015

 So this year has been one that has brought one of the biggest changes to my riding.
 No, it wasn’t the fact that I upgraded my bike from a little 250cc into a 1500cc.
 No, it wasn’t the fact that I went on some of my longest rides to date.
 It was that my wife has gotten her motorcycle license and is riding along with me.
 I can’t tell you how great it is to have her involved in something that I love doing and for her to be enjoying it just as much as I do.
 Because of this, the whole family gets to travel together (my wife on her bike and our daughter on the back of mine).
 I’ve added some photos below from our trip to Americade!
 Was such a great week and we can’t wait to do more trips like this!!!